madnivek/SnakeGame/README.md

 # Snake Demo

-## Creating using the DOMQuery library.
+## Created using the DOMQuery library.

 ### To get started: